2025 Challenge Cup final

 The 2025 Challenge Cup final was the 124th final of the Rugby Football League's Challenge Cup knock-out competition.
-The final was contested by Warrington Wolves and Hull Kingston Rovers.
+The final was contested by the Warrington Wolves and Hull Kingston Rovers.

 Background

 The Warrington Wolves returned to the Challenge Cup Final following their defeat to the Wigan Warriors in the 2024 Challenge Cup final.
 Their most recent Challenge Cup victory was in 2019, when they defeated St Helens to win their ninth title.
 Warrington qualified for the cup final and placed seventh in the 2025 table.

 By comparison, the 2025 Challenge Cup final was Hull Kingston Rovers' ninth final, having lost to the Leigh Leopards in a golden point finish at the 2023 Challenge Cup final.
 Their only win of their previous nine was a Hull Derby victory in 1979–80.
 Hull Kingston Rovers, who finished second in the 2024 Super League table and were also runners-up at the 2024 Super League Grand Final, qualified for the cup final and placed first in the 2025 table.